w3irdsloth/webcrawler/README.md

 FELOW can be installed by cloning from the git repository and running /path/to/felow.py

 Use:
-dnl - downloads files from the internet (--query) ext - extracts text from documents (--path) bld - builds weight from text (--filename --epochs) gen - generates unique text from weight (--numwords --weight --filename)
+applicator - apply text to file based on given tag builder - build weight from text cleaner - clean text document based on given cycles downnloader - download files from the internet based on type extractor - extract text from documents generator - generate unique text from existing weight